Peg Entwistle: Hollywood

 By May 1932, at the depth of the Great Depression, Entwistle was in Los Angeles with a role in the Romney Brent play The Mad Hopes, starring Billie Burke, which ran from 23 May to 4 June at the Belasco Theatre in downtown Los Angeles.
 Florence "Flo" Lawrence, theatre critic for the Los Angeles Examiner, gave the production a very favorable review:

 Belasco and Curran have staged the new play most effectively and have endowed this Romney Brent opus with every distinction of cast and direction. (producer) Bela Blau ... has developed the comedy to its highest points.
 Costumes and settings are of delightful quality, and every detail makes the production one entirely fit for its translation to the New York stage.
 In the cast Peg Entwistle and Humphrey Bogart hold first place in supporting the star (Billie Burke) and both give fine, serious performances.
 Miss Entwistle as the earnest, young daughter (Geneva Hope) of a vague mother and presents a charming picture of youth...

 After The Mad Hopes closed, Entwistle won her first and only credited film role with Radio Pictures (later RKO).
 Thirteen Women stars Myrna Loy and Irene Dunne in a pre-Hays code, high-budget thriller produced by David O. Selznick and drawn from the novel by Tiffany Thayer.
 Entwistle played a small supporting role as Hazel Cousins.
 It premiered on 14 October 1932, a month after her death, at the Roxy Theatre in New York City, and was released in Los Angeles on 11 November to neither critical nor commercial success.
 By the time it was re-released in 1935, 14 minutes had been cut from the film's original 73-minute running length.
 In 2008, Variety magazine cited Thirteen Women as one of the earliest "female ensemble" films.

 Personal life

-In April 1927, Entwistle married actor Robert Keith at the chapel of the New York City Clerk's office.
+In April 1927, Entwistle married the American actor Robert Keith at the chapel of the New York City Clerk's office.
 She was granted a divorce in May 1929.
 Along with charges of cruelty, she claimed her husband did not tell her he had been married before and was father to a six-year-old boy, Brian Keith, who later became an actor.